siptrunk/GDAX-Trading-Bot/README.md

 # GDAX Trading Bot

-This program is an automated trading system that can autonomously trade the LTC / BTC pair in the Coinbase Pro exchange.
+This program is an automated trading system that can autonomously trade the LTC-BTC and ETH-BTC pairs in the Coinbase Pro exchange.

 Keep in mind that trading is a risky activity that can involve a loss of money.
 You should only invest the amount you can afford to lose.

 ## Trading strategy

 The trading strategy consists of issuing a large number of low value orders.
-The program continuously monitors the price of litecoin and issues a limit buy order when the price begins to rise above the weighted average of the previous prices.
+The program continuously monitors the price of the trading pairs and issues a limit buy order when the price begins to rise above the weighted average of the previous prices.
 Once the buy order is filled, the program issues a limit sell order at a higher price.

 ### The seed

-The seed is the amount of litecoins that the program will trade continuously to earn bitcoins.
+The seed is the amount of each coin that the program will trade continuously to earn bitcoins.
 The greater the seed, the greater the benefit.
-The seed value must be set in the program variable SEED_LTC_AMOUNT.
+The seed values must be set in the program variables SEED_LTC_AMOUNT and SEED_ETH_AMOUNT.

-It is recommended that the seed does not exceed one tenth of the amount of litecoins you can buy.
+It is recommended that the seed does not exceed one tenth of the amount of coins that can be purchased from each trading pair.

 Example:

+- Your seeds are set as 1 ltc and 1 eth (default settings)
-- If your current bitcoin balance is 0.1 btc and the price of litecoin is 0.01 btc you can buy 10 litecoins
+- The price of litecoin is 0.01 btc and the price of ethereum is 0.02 btc
-- If you can buy 10 litecoins the recommended seed is 1 ltc
+- You should be able to buy 10 seeds of each coin with your current bitcoin balance
+- Your minimum bitcoin balance should be: (0.01 + 0.02) * 10 = 0.3 btc

 ## Quick guide